Welcome to The Caxton Surgery Online

 Since the NHS was created in 1948, the population has grown and people are living longer.
 Many people are living with long term conditions such as diabetes and heart disease, or suffer with mental health issues and may need to access their local health services more often.

 To meet these needs, practices have begun working together and with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas in primary care networks.

 Primary care networks build on the core of current primary care services and enable greater provision of proactive, personalised, coordinated and more integrated health and social care.

 Primary care networks will be based on GP registered lists, typically serving natural communities of around 30,000 to 50,000.
 They should be small enough to provide the personal care valued by both patients and GPs, but large enough to have impact and economies of scale through better collaboration between practices and others in the local health and social care system.

-The Caxton Surgery will be joining an Primary Care Network in partnership with Cambrian Medical Centre, Plas Ffynnon Medical Centre, and Knockin Medical Centre with the aim of providing the best possible care for patients in the Oswestry area.
+The Caxton Surgery will be looking to join a Primary Care Network in partnership with other local practices with the aim of providing the best possible care for patients in the Oswestry area.